Bob Ferguson (politician): Personal life

-Bob Ferguson is an enthusiastic mountain climber, backpacker, and birder, and has hiked hundreds of miles of Washington trails and climbed many of the state's highest peaks.
-After college, Ferguson traveled around the country to see a baseball game in every major league stadium.

-Ferguson is an internationally rated chess master.
-His games have appeared in local, national and international chess publications, and he has twice won the Washington State Chess Championship.
-In 2014, he had a 2146 rating, and currently holds a 2232 FIDE rating.
-He and his wife Colleen live in Seattle with their twins.
+Ferguson is an enthusiastic mountain climber, backpacker, and birder, and has hiked hundreds of miles of Washington trails and climbed many of the state's highest peaks.
+After college, he traveled around the country to see a baseball game in every major league stadium.
+Ferguson is a chess master.
+His games have appeared in local, national, and international chess publications, and he has twice won the Washington State Chess Championship.
+In 2014, he had a 2146 rating, and he currently has a 2232 FIDE rating.
+Ferguson and his wife, Colleen, live in the Washington Governor's Mansion in Olympia with their two children.
+Ferguson is Catholic.